L-Whitford/TechWriting2018/Assignment-1.md

 ![Sample of blog banner made on Canva.com in about 1 minute](https://github.com/L-Whitford/TechWriting2018/blob/master/How%20to%20Start%20a%20Food%20Blog.png)
-## Writing an informational blog about food for academic purposes
+## A Student's Guide to Their First Blog Post
 --------
 ## Introduction
 Considering the technologically driven world that we live in today, it should be of no surprise that people generally rely upon the internet to get most of their information.
-This fact can be frustrating for health and nutrition professionals, as many of their clients would rather trust the results of an internet search rather than the professional themselves.
+This fact can be frustrating for health and nutrition professionals, as many of their clients would rather trust the results of an internet search instead of the professionals themselves.
 However, a client's love of the internet can be leveraged for good, and many registered dietitian nutritionists have been taking advantage of this love by using blogging platforms to educate the public.
 These blogs must be not only accurate, but also must be fun and engaging so that the reader will be encouraged to read on.

 Learning to make an accurate and engaging blog post about food is an important step in the education of a future dietitian.
-As such, you may be required to post at least once on your own blogging platform for a class assignment.
+As such, you may be required to post at least once on your own blog for a class assignment.
 It is helpful for your first blog post to be done under the supervision of a professor, so that you will have a safe space in which to develop and practice this skill, and so you may receive constructive feedback from professors and peers.
 The purpose of this document is to help you with the setup of your very first blog post, so that you may focus your energy on finding a compelling topic rather than spending hours trying to figure out how to use the blogging platform as I did when I wrote my first food blog.

 ## Step One: Chosing your Topic